EducationalTestingService/skll/doc/run_experiment.rst

         *   Only simple numeric, string, and nomimal values are supported.
         *   Nominal values are converted to strings.
-        *   If there is an attribute called "id" present, this will be treated as the ID for each row.
+        *   There must be a column with the name specified by `id_col` in the `Input` section of the configuration file you create for your experiment.
+This defaults to "id".
-        *   If the data is labelled, there must be an attribute with the name specified by `label_col` in the `Input` section of the configuartion file you create for your experiment.
-This defaults to 'y'.
+        *   If the data is labelled, there must be an attribute with the name specified by `label_col` in the `Input` section of the configuration file you create for your experiment.
+This defaults to "y".
 This must also be the final attribute listed (like in Weka).

     **csv**/**tsv**
         A simple comma or tab-delimited format with the following restrictions:

-        *   If the data is labelled, there must be a column with the name specified by `label_col` in the `Input` section of the configuartion file you create for your experiment.
-This defaults to 'y'.
+        *   There must be a column with the name specified by `id_col` in the `Input` section of the configuration file you create for your experiment.
+This defaults to "id".
-        *   If there is a column called "id" present, this will be treated as the ID for each row.
+        *   If the data is labelled, there must be a column with the name specified by `label_col` in the `Input` section of the configuration file you create for your experiment.
+This defaults to "y".
         *   All other columns contain feature values, and every feature value must be specified (making this a poor choice for sparse data).